Rioflan/bred-mobile-app/README.md

 ## Apple Developer Account

-Since you want your project running on iOS, you must have a Mac computer and and developer account to get the certificates to sign your code before deploying it.
+Since you want your project running on iOS, you must have a Mac computer and an Apple Developer account to get the certificates to sign your code before deploying it.

 In the Apple Dev Center